scalacenter/scalafix/CONTRIBUTING.md

 open http://localhost:4000/scalafix/
 ```

 All documentation is written in markdown, using [Liquid templates](https://jekyllrb.com/docs/templates/).

+### Side menu
+If you add/remove/move a docs (sub)section, you may want to edit the side menu.
+You'll find it [here](https://github.com/gabro/scalafix/blob/microsite/website/src/main/resources/microsite/data/menu.yml).

+### Custom tags
 We also have a few custom Liquid tags that you can use.

 If you need to link to a page in the docs, you can use the `doc_ref` tag, for example: